AlexeyKhfzv/Nonsense_generator/README.md

 ### Conclution

-* I was able to make a program that anticipates subsequent characters!
+* I was able to make a program that predicts next letters!

 * I realized what Shannon did: the longer the length of the initial token, the more meaningful the answer will be.